 Outside of these possibilities, chamomile is safe for everyday use.
 Its extract can be added to teas or can be taken as a tincture up to twice a day.
 Chamomile essential oil can also be diffused in a vaporizer.

 If you want to use it help troubled skin, look for it in a high quality skincare product.
-We use it in our organic anti-itch cream along with 15 other ingredients to quickly calm and heal a wide range of conditions like eczema and dermatitis.
+We use it in our organic anti-itch cream along with 15 other ingredients to quickly calm and heal a wide range of conditions.

 Nursing mothers can also find it in our organic nipple balm to help take the pain out of breast feeding.

 By learning more about chamomile, you might be surprised how versatile this little flower can be.
 It provides a truly natural way to treat everything from problematic skin to painful digestive tracts.